sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ~~~~

 {: #uri-scheme-swidpath}
-### "swidpath" URI Scheme
+## "swidpath" URI Scheme

 There is a need for a scheme name that can be used in URIs to identify a collection of specific software tags with data elements that match an XPath expression, such as the use of the link entry as described in {{model-link}}) of this document.
-Since this scheme is used in a standards track document and an ISO standard, this scheme needs to be used without fear of conflicts with current or future actual schemes.
-The scheme "swidpath" is hereby registered as a 'permanent' scheme for that purpose.
+Since this scheme is used both in a standards track document and an ISO standard, this scheme needs to be used without fear of conflicts with current or future actual schemes.
+In {{swidpath-reg}}, the scheme "swidpath" is hereby registered as a
+'permanent' scheme for that purpose.

 URIs specifying the "swidpath" scheme are used to reference the data that must be found in a given software tag for that tag to be considered a matching tag to be included in the identified tag collection.
 Tags to be evaluated include all tags in the context of where the tag is referenced from.
 For example, when a tag is installed on a given device, that tag can reference related tags on the same device using a URI with this scheme.